 Men: Slacks or khakis and collared shirt during classroom hours.
 After 1:30 p.m. you may wear nice-looking, clean, loose-fitting slacks, jeans, athletic pants, or cargo/carpenter pants or modest shorts.

-Women: Dress or skirt and dressy top (no T-shirts).
+Women: Dress, skirt, or dress pants and dressy top (no T-shirts).
 Dress and skirt length must reach the bottom of the knee.
 After 1:30 .pm. you may wear nice-looking, clean, loose-fitting slacks, jeans, athletic pants, or cargo/carpenter/capri pants.
-During December, January, and February, you may wear dress pants.

 Please make sure that you have received confirmation of your reservation from the Admissions Office before you make your travel arrangements.